gfannes/proast/app/features/file_mgt/delete.md

 # Deleting

-* `dd`: Delete single file or folder.
-When deleting a folder, all its childs become member of the parent.
+* `dd`: Delete single file or folder, clear the delete list and add the deleted file/folder to the delete list
-* `dD`: Delete file or folder recursively
+* `da`: Append a file/folder to the delete list
+* `dc`: Clear the delete list
+* `dn`: Remove the selected lines into a named file